hugsmidjan/eplica-transpozor/Plugin_Interface.md

 `props.data` is whatever was returned by the plugin's `.parseData()` method (or the transpozors manager's `defaultParseData()` function).

-`props.wrapperElm` is the sandboxed container element the transpozor manager provides for this widget instance to host its editing interface and eventual `.toHTML()` export.
+`props.rootElm` is the sandboxed container element the transpozor manager provides for this widget instance to host its editing interface and eventual `.toHTML()` export.

 `props.editElm` is the widget instance's related inline-editing element